 Barbush Tip #6: Participate in the platform you’re building work for.
 Because if you’re not seeing what’s working, it’s really hard to be a perceived expert in that.
 If I’m looking at someone who’s an art director, I want to see how their eye carries on into their personal life on Instagram, their vacation photos, how they make the most of something that maybe other people wouldn’t think of.
 It really becomes a good indicator of their approach all around.
 How they’re using the platform shows they understand it…

 Are you a writer looking for freelance jobs or an ad agency in need of a talented freelance writer?
-Bring good vibes with these scribes by trying out ClearVoice’s all-in-one solution for managing the client lifecycle, building teams and maintaining healthy margins.
+Bring good vibes with these scribes by trying out ClearVoice’s all-in-one agency solution for managing the client lifecycle, building teams and maintaining healthy margins.